 ‘Not at all – the Seven Summits were exhilarating.
 And I’ve never lost my love of writing, of doing campaigns, of communicating to people – it's always both challenging and rewarding to work out the best story and tell it in a compelling way.
 And I've been fortunate to be in the right places at the right time to always be at the forefront of technology.

 From working in Seoul on IBM just as the web really opened up, to New York where we could really push digital with really talented people, and more recently handling all Social Media for GM in Detroit.
-I tend to adopt before the early adopters know what to adopt.
-More recently, I established a digital creative hub in Kuala Lumpur working on creative work across China, Malaysia, Hong Kong, Singapore and Indonesia.’
+I adopt before the early adopters know what to adopt.
+More recently, I established a digital creative hub in Kuala Lumpur working on creative work for Citibank across China, Malaysia, Hong Kong, Singapore and Indonesia.’

 So back to a desk job?

 ‘Fortunately, the desks have always been in very interesting places with very interesting and successful companies - looking over the streets of Seoul, Korea, while at Ogilvy, up at the Chrysler building when I returned to New York with FCB and then working in Detroit at Big Fuel as GM’s first agency of record for Social Media.
-And as you can imagine, I'm not much of a desk person, I'm out working with teams, presenting to and working direct with clients, visiting other offices.'
+As you can imagine, I'm not much of a desk person, I'm out working with teams, presenting to and working direct with clients, visiting other offices.'